The Best Ayurvedic Hospital For Stroke Treatment

 Two major goals of stroke rehabilitation would be to minimise impairments and to maximise function.
 An outline of evidence based interventions to achieve these goals are given below.

 - Balance (static and dynamic balance) and gait training exercises

 - Functional re-education through interactive games and virtual reality

 - Progressive resistance training

 - Pain management

 Adding yoga to stroke rehabilitation therapy improves the speed and extend of recovery.
 Yoga improves the impact of therapy for stroke.
 Those who participate in yoga may experience increased flexibility, improved balance, increased strength, less pain and enhanced energy levels.
-In these classes students are taught poses that can be done while lying on a bench or sitting on a chair or using a wheel chair support.
-Yoga has also been found to improve quality of life, reduce fear of falling and increased independence with daily living activities.
-Not only does yoga improve balance and flexibility, it has also been shown to result in a stronger and faster gait, longer steps, and increased strength and endurance.
-In addition, yoga stresses the importance of linking breath to movement, which enhances the overall impact of stroke rehabilitation.
+In these sessions guests are taught poses that can be done while lying on a bench or sitting on a chair or using a wheel chair support.
+Yoga has also been found to improve quality of life, reduce fear of falling and increase independence with daily living activities.
+Not only does yoga improve balance and flexibility, it has also been shown to result in a stronger and faster gait, longer steps, increased strength and endurance.
+In addition yoga stresses the importance of linking breath to movement which enhances the overall impact of stroke rehabilitation.

 By combining ayurveda, physiotherapy and yoga, Sanjeevanam Ayurveda Hospital provides the best ayurvedic treatment for stroke in Kerala.